 Having a missing tooth can be embarrassing and even an inconvenience.
 This is especially so if the gap is visible when you smile.
 But did you know that even one missing tooth can have a negative impact on your oral health?
-Without a tooth root, the jaw bone will begin to deteriorate that will eventually affect the way your face is shaped.
+Without a tooth root, the jaw bone will begin to deteriorate, which will eventually affect the way your face is shaped.

 Dental Implant Supported Crown

 A dental implant is a metal screw that will support a dental crown.
 It is essentially a replacement for the missing tooth’s root structure.
-The implant is made of titanium which is a metal known to be well accepted by the human body.
+The implant is made of titanium which is a metal that is well-received by the human body.
 It is also lightweight yet extremely durable.

-A single dental implant will be surgically placed in the jaw bone where the missing root system used to be.
-Dr. Elliott will work with a local Fallston, MD oral surgeon or periodontist for this part of the process.
+The oral surgeon will place a single dental implant in the jaw bone to replace the missing root system.
+Dr. Umo will partner with a local Fallston, MD, oral surgeon or periodontist for this part of the process.
 This will require about three to six months of healing time.

 What are my other options?

-In the past, a single tooth was replaced with a fixed bridge or a removable partial denture.
-These options will not replace the root structure and the patient’s jaw bone will slowly deteriorate over time.
-While these options will cost less, neither will be able to act as a natural tooth like a dental implant can.
+In the past, dentists would replace a single tooth with a fixed bridge or a removable partial denture.
+These options will not replace the root structure, and the patient’s jaw bone will slowly deteriorate over time.
+While these options will cost less, neither will be able to act as a natural tooth as a dental implant can.